Ahlers94/Music-Autoscroller-iOS5/README.md

 - 20 speeds available, press up and down arrows to change the speed.
 The speed you chose will be remembered for each song.

+## TO BE ADDED

+- Right now I have it hardcoded to connect to 192.168.1.104:8080 as the web server.
+If you don't set it to a static IP address at this address, it will not work.
+- I know this is not best practice, but so far this is only for personal use.